-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Release date: Unknown

 Last year, Emerald Fennell won an Oscar for writing Promising Young Woman.
 She followed that up landing the job to write this DC superhero flick about the young magician.
-Like most of the films in this section, there hasn’t been movement in a while, but Fennell is such a talent that if it happens, it’ll be something special.
+Like most of the films in this section, there hasn’t been movement in a while.

 Hourman